rust-lang/book/src/ch12-01-accepting-command-line-arguments.md

 understand much about how they work in order to use them.
 We only need to understand two things:

-1. Iterators produce a series of values by repeatedly calling a `next` function.
+1. Iterators produce a series of values.
 2. We can call the `collect` function on an iterator to turn it into a vector containing all of the elements the iterator produces.